-3.9.1 The Mayor's Transport Strategy17 identifies Richmond as a Major Town Centre, and strategic transport corridors (of sub-regional importance) are identified into/out of the borough; these include: links to and from Heathrow and Richmond then through to Kingston, Sutton and Croydon; links northeast towards the centre of London; and links southwest into Surrey.
+3.9.1 The Mayor's Transport Strategy15 identifies Richmond as a Major Town Centre, and strategic transport corridors (of sub-regional importance) are identified into/out of the borough; these include: links to and from Heathrow and Richmond then through to Kingston, Sutton and Croydon; links northeast towards the centre of London; and links southwest into Surrey.

-Figure 4: Richmond's Sub-Regional Context; Source: LBRuT LIP2
+Figure 3: Richmond's Sub-Regional Context; Source: LBRuT LIP2

-- 3.9.2 The Council's Local Implementation Plan (LIP2)18 sets out the Council's transport objectives and delivery proposals for 2011/12 to 2013/14 and provides direction of travel on longer term proposals to implement the Mayor's Transport Strategy (MTS2)19 over the 20 year horizon, 2011-2031. - 3.9.3 The objectives of the Richmond LIP2 will guide the way the Council will deliver transport improvements across Richmond over the lifetime of Richmond's second LIP: - 1.
+- 3.9.2 The Council's Local Implementation Plan (LIP2)16 sets out the Council's transport objectives and delivery proposals for 2011/12 to 2013/14 and provides direction of travel on longer term proposals to implement the Mayor's Transport Strategy (MTS2)17 over the 20 year horizon, 2011-2031. - 3.9.3 The objectives of the Richmond LIP2 will guide the way the Council will deliver transport improvements across Richmond over the lifetime of Richmond's second LIP: - 1.
 To support and maintain the economic vitality of local shops and the Borough's thriving town and local centres. - 2.
 To improve the local environment and quality of life for all residents of the Borough. - 3.
 Improving safety for all road users. - 4.
-Enhancing transport choice and reducing congestion. - 5.
-Developing a transport system that is resilient and reflective of local needs and aspirations.
+Enhancing transport choice and reducing congestion.